- Diagnosis

 - Move on to the next question?

 And of course, it is one thing you deciding this.
-It is a whole other ball game ensuring students know what you expect of them.
+It is another ball game ensuring students know what you expect of them.
 Print it out, regularly quiz them, do whatever it takes to ensure students are aware of what they should do if they are stuck during the Do Now

 5. Consider providing hints and cues